Geodesic length and shifted weights in first-passage percolation: Introduction

 The limiting {\it shape function} $\gly$ is a norm that characterizes the asymptotic shape of a large ball.
 Define the randomly growing ball in $\R^d$ for $t\ge 0$ by $B(t)=\{ x\in\R^d: T_{\zevec, \fl x}\le t\}$ where $\fl x\in\Z^d$ is obtained from $x\in\R^d$ by taking integer parts coordinatewise.
 Under the right assumptions, as $t\to\infty$ the normalized ball $t^{-1}B(t)$ converges to the unit ball $\cB=\{\xi\in\R^d: \gly(\xi)\le 1\}$ defined by the norm $\gly$.

 The shape function $\gly$ is not explicitly known in any nontrivial example.
-Soft properties such as convexity, continuity, positive homogeneity, and $\gly(\xi)>0$ for $\xi\ne\zevec$ when zero-weight edges do not percolate, are readily established.
+Soft properties such as convexity, continuity, positive homogeneity, and $\gly(\xi)>0$ for $\xi\ne\zevec$ when zero-weight edges are subcritical, are readily established.
 But anything beyond that, such as strict convexity or differentiability, remain conjectural.
 The only counterexample to this state of affairs is the classic Durrett-Liggett \cite{Dur-Lig-81} planar flat edge result, sharpened by Marchand \cite{Mar-02}, and then extended by Auffinger and Damron \cite{Auf-Dam-13} to include differentiability at the boundary of the flat edge.

 The FPP shape theorem occupies a venerable position as one of the fundamental results of the subject of random growth models and as an early motivator of subadditive ergodic theory.
 The reader is referred to the monograph \cite{Auf-Dam-Han-17} for a recent overview of the known results and open problems.